Making MySQL running on Amazon EC2 redundant using MHA

 Edit the route table used by the subnet where the EC2 instance is located.

-Set the destination for the virtual IP 10.100.0.1/32 to the specified EC2 instance ID.
+The destination for the virtual IP 10.100.0.1/32 will be set to the specified EC2 instance ID.

 ルートテーブル

-Route Table
+Route table

-• Disable ENI source/destination check
+• Disable ENI source/destination checks.

-Change the ENI settings for all target EC2 instances.
+We will modify the ENI settings for all target EC2 instances.

 ENIのチェック無効